szenius/school-admin/README.md

 python run.py
 ```

+Here's a [Postman collection](https://www.getpostman.com/collections/374ea00428490c14bff7) for you to get started on some example requests.

 ### Running unit tests
 To run unit tests, please run the following from the root directory.
 ```